NZ-Jaybird/python-web-tutorial/README.md

 -- Tutorial 3 --

-I added this as a placeholder for an intermediate step between Tutorial 2 and Tutorial 4.
-Feel free to skip it as I did, at least until I have time to add this section.
-I intended to have the python http server (see tutorial 4) serve the items as a JSON file, but still having the webpage running directly from the HTML file and generating the item HTML in javascript.
+Using python library code from http.server, it is possible to create a minimal http server - that is, a program that responds to http requests, for example from a webpage being loaded in the browser.
+In this tutorial, the http server listens for requests to http://localhost:1202/items.json and returns the items in JSON format.
+This means the web page can request the item data in javascript instead of having to load a separate file.
+To do this, use the javascript Fetch API.

 -- Tutorial 4 --

-Using python library code from http.server, it is possible to create a minimal http server - that is, a program that responds to http requests, for example from a webpage being loaded in the browser.
-In this tutorial, the http server listens to http://localhost:1202.
-When this URL is entered in the browser, the server returns the HTML file we are working on.
-However, we can add javascript inside that HTML file that requests data at http://localhost:1202/items instead of reading the items from the javascript file we created in Tutorial 2.
-In addition, we can also make the python http server return the chunk of HTML we need to insert directly into the document.
+Extend the http server to return the html file for requests to http://localhost:1202/.
+Now instead of opening the html file in your browser, open the URL http://localhost:1202/ in your browser.
+Next, instead of having an endpoint that returns the JSON data, generate the HTML for the items with python.
+Replace the items.json endpoint with just an items endpoint, i.e. http://localhost:1202/items which returns that HTML.
+Finally, update the web page javascript to fetch that HTML chunk and insert it directly into the document.

 -- Tutorial 5 --